stoffee/csp-k8s-hcp/README.md

    The web UI standardizes permissions and workflows across teams.

    The automation can optionally include automatic generation of diagrams from HCL or resource created in the cloud.

+   A utility to generate for SPDX format JSON from NTIA-compliant SBOM

    <a name="Task06"></a>